We explain how to remove subtitles when watching movies and TV via Windows Media Centre. Also: how to enable subtitles in Windows Media Centre.

 How to disable subtitles in Windows Media Centre for TV shows for DVDs

 On the Windows Media Center start screen, scroll to Tasks, click Settings, click DVD, and then click Subtitle.
 Click the plus (+) and minus (-) buttons to select On, Off, or On when muted, and then click Save.
-(See also: How to display pictures while listening to music in Windows Media Centre and Best free programs for Windows 8: personalise Windows 8 with these cool free programs.)
+(See also: Best free programs for Windows.)